Fast and Continuous Detection of Single Microwave Photons via Photo-assisted Quasiparticle Tunneling to a Superconducting Island: Estimation of the photo-assisted tunneling rate and photon to electron conversion efficiency

+Here, $a_0$ denotes the annihilation operator of the converter mode, while $a_{m\ge 1}$ correspond to the remaining spectator modes.
+The displacement amplitudes $\lambda_m$ are set by the vacuum flux fluctuations of each mode multiplied by the elementary charge $e$, and can be expressed in terms of the characteristic impedance of the mode as $\lambda_i^2=\pi Z_c^{(i)}/R_K$ where $R_K=h/e^2$.
+The last term $|\langle e^{i \phi/2}\rangle|^2$ accounts for the ground state phase fluctuations of the island, which also reduce the tunneling rate.
+Because the superconducting gap is large ($\Delta \gg \hbar\omega$), PAT processes induce electron tunneling in only one direction, fixed by the applied bias voltage.
+Consequently, the junction transparency enters the expression for $\kappa_j$ solely through the current–voltage characteristic $I(V)$ of the junction.

-The PAT rate through the converter junction is determined by both the junction transparency and its electromagnetic environment.
-We first compute the $I(V)$ characteristic of the converter junction (JC) using the standard density of states for a SIS junction and the measured large-bias resistance of \SI{6.4}{\mega\ohm}.
-From this, we obtain a tunneling current of $I_T=\SI{53}{\pA}$ for a bias a few $\si{\uV}$ above the gap.
+The rate $\kappa_j$ may be rewritten $\kappa_j=\alpha I_T/e$ where $\alpha$ is the product of the different matrix elements and $I_T$ is the tunnel current evaluated at the bias used in the experiment shifted by the energy of the detected photon.
+We calculate the $I(V)$ characteristic of the converter junction (JC) using the standard BCS density of states for an SIS junction together with its measured large-bias resistance of \SI{6.4}{\mega\ohm}.
+From this model, we obtain a tunneling current of $I_T = \SI{53}{\pA}$ for a bias of \SI{20}{\uV} above the gap (see Fig.~\ref{SI_Figure_IV}).

-The electromagnetic environment of the junction is set on one side by the modes of the grAl wire resonator and on the other side by the modes of the Cooper pair box.
-For simplicity, we neglect coupling between the two sets of modes.
-The converter-mode spectrum is obtained by modeling the grAl wire with a capacitance per unit length of \SI{41.7}{\pico\farad\per\meter} and an inductance per unit length of \SI{714}{\micro\henry\per\meter}.
-A \SI{3.75}{\pico\farad} capacitance to ground is added to account for the SET at the end of the resonator.
-This yields the following resonance frequencies and characteristic impedances:

-Higher-order modes contribute negligibly to the impedance.
-The Franck--Condon coefficient for the inelastic tunneling process in which one photon is absorbed from the first mode while the second mode remains in vacuum is

-with $\lambda_0 = 0.63$ and $\lambda_1 = 0.12$.
-On the opposite side of the junction, quantum phase fluctuations of the island further reduce the tunneling rate.
-The island is described by the Hamiltonian